 A public bathhouse, Victorian-style pavilions, and plenty of food vendors across the street add to the lively ambiance.
 Lifeguards are on duty from late June through Labor Day.

-If you enjoy crowds and occasional music from radios, Revere Beach can be a blast on the weekends.
+If you enjoy crowds, occasional bursts of loud music from radios and boom boxes, and a fun, lively vibe, Revere Beach can be a blast on the weekends.

 For several days every July, the New England Sand Sculpting Festival brings visitors from all over the world to watch master sand sculptors turn their individual allotments of 10 tons of sand into elaborate although ephemeral pieces of art as they compete for thousands in prize money.

-Four South Boston beaches look out onto Dorchester Bay, and since they form a continuous stretch, you don't really need to know where one ends and another begins.
+Four South Boston beaches look out onto Dorchester Bay, and since they form a continuous 3-mile stretch, you don't really need to firgure out where one ends and another begins.
 This is a gorgeous area, just a few miles from the city, with great views of the Harbor Islands.

-The L Street Beach, M Street Beach and Carson Beach adjoin each other south of Pleasure Bay Beach, making up the longest uninterrupted stretch of beach in the Boston area - about 3 miles.
+The L Street Beach, M Street Beach and Carson Beach adjoin each other south of Pleasure Bay Beach, making up the longest uninterrupted stretch of beach in the Boston area.
 Lots of family-friendly amenities including a huge bathhouse make this a popular place in the summer.

-Parking: If you drive, you'll find ample free parking near the beach most of the time; sunny weekend days - much tougher.
+Parking: If you drive, you'll find ample free parking near the beach most of the time on weekdays; sunny weekends - much, much tougher.
 July 4th, forget it!

 Once an actual island, but now connected to the mainland after a strait was filled in 1891, Castle Island anchors Pleasure Bay Beach and is home to historic Fort Independence.